iMi-digital/laravel-transsid/README.md

 In need of support or an implementation of a modul in an existing system, [free to contact us](mailto:digital@iMi.de).
 In this case, we will provide full service support for a fee.

-Of course we provide development of closed-source moduls as well.
+Of course we provide development of closed-source modules as well.